DaniDeniz/CIAV-dataset/README.md

 - **[charades_videos.csv](res/charades_videos.csv)**: Information necessary to move and crop the original Charades Videos into the CIAV actions.
 - **[fall_dataset.csv](res/fall_dataset.csv)**: Temporal video cropping and selection from the Fall detection [[6]](#6) dataset to include in it in CIAV.

-Note that every clip is spatially cropped to have a 256 pixels as its shortside.
+Note that every clip is spatially cropped so that its short side has 256 pixels.
 In addition, we set the frame-rate of every video to 25 FPS.

 ## Download guide
 To download and create the described CIAV dataset you need to clone this repository into your system and run the **main.py** file.